-Beyond recognition: Two sessions exploring the role of architectural awards - World Congress of Architects.
+Beyond recognition: Exploring the role of architectural awards - World Congress of Architects.
 Barcelona

-Beyond recognition: Two sessions exploring the role of architectural awards
+Beyond recognition: Exploring the role of architectural awards

 UIA